 The focus of the Skywatchers SIG is understanding our universe through space science and astronomy.
 If you’re interested in understanding the universe around you then this is the SIG for you.
-We meet the Second Tuesday of the Month at the Lake House.
+We meet the Second Tuesday of the Month September through May at the Lake House.

 Some meetings occur outside of our normal schedule during special astronomical events such as Solar and Lunar eclipses and major meteor showers or a particularly bright comet.
 In addition to these special meetings, the group also participates in under the stars’ educational efforts such as learning about the sky and how to use observational tools such as binoculars and telescopes.
 Come join us the Second Tuesday of every month.
 Our Doors Open at 6:30 pm with the Program beginning at 7:00 PM in the Lakehouse, September thru May.